"Wild Oak is Wild Oak. If you have any questions, don't come."

 https://www.youtube.com/watch?v=mJk1JyuwsOE&feature=youtu.be

-((The Wild Oak Trail Run discussed around 14:40).
+(The Wild Oak Trail Run discussed around 14:40).

 The chosen entry category of 1, 4, or 8 loops is to be declared at registration via email to the RD.
-Changes to a declared intention, represented here as a change in the number of loops in either direction, will result in the participation being categorized as a “fun-run” for the runner with no official finisher’s time recorded for any distance.
+Changes to a declared intention, represented here as a change in the number of loops in either direction, will result in the participation being categorized as a “fun-run” for the participant with no official finisher’s time recorded for any distance.

-There will be no aid stations, no pacers, no crew, and no spectators.
-Drop bags will be facilitated, with runners required to pick them up at the end of their race.
-Runners are required to self-manage and self-extract.
+Reminder: There are no aid stations, no pacers, no crew, and no spectators.
+Drop bags will be facilitated, with participants required to pick them up at the end of their race.
+Participants are required to self-manage and self-extract.
 This is a demanding and exhausting course, known to be one of the the most difficult on-trails ultramarathons on the east coast.
-Please don't overestimate your abilities.
-You've been warned.
-Zero tolerance and automatic DQ for the following: littering, poor sportsmanship, visibly inadequate preparation, inability to follow race rules.
+Prepare accordingly.

 Race updates available by following the @TWOT 100 Twitter feed, the @TWOT 200 Twitter feed and @twot100 Instagram page.

 Past results can be accessed via the Virginia Happy Trails Running Club's The Wild Oak Trail 100 Mile website.
 Thank you to Quattro Hubbard his maintenance of this website.
-VHTRC is not officially a sponsor of the race, but their support is appreciated.